ffoliversaternus/tensorflowJS-express-mnist/README.md

 - mnist.js - this file trains a feedworward neural network to recognize handwritten digits, with the MNIST data.
 - convolutional-mnist.js - this file trains a convolutional neural network to recognize handwritten digits, with the MNIST data.
 - maximum.js - this file trains a feedworward neural network to recognize the index of the maximum value of an array.
 The training data is generated automatically.
+- canvas.html - this file is the frontend, that the server serves.
+It contains a drawable canvas and javascript functions, that translate the canvas-bitmap to an appropriate array and reshape it (centering of the image regarding it's center of mass).
+A function that sends this data within a http-request to localhost:3000/api/predict is called every 5 seconds.